-SWITCH2024: Stroke Workshop on Imaging and Treatment CHallenges
+SWITCH+2026: Stroke and neurovascular diseases Workshop on Imaging and Treatment CHallenges

 Keynote speakers